andycroll/andycroll.com/_posts/2023/2023-07-17-beware-of-raw-erb.md

 ## Why?

 This is primarily about defending your application against malicious user input.
-Using the `<%== something %>` ERB tags in a Rails view template is the same as writing `<%= raw(something) %>` which completely avoids the protections offered by SafeBuffer.
+Using the `<%== something %>` ERB tags in a Rails view template is the same as writing `<%= raw(something) %>` which completely avoids the protections offered by `SafeBuffer`.

 If you see `<%==` or `<% raw` in your ERB, consider it a bad smell.
 You should carefully evaluate the context, the source of the data, and the potential security risks before deciding to bypass HTML escaping.
 In general, don't.